DataDog/documentation/content/en/graphing/using_graphs/log-events.md

 A **facet** is an event tag or event attribute whose values are treated as identifying values (e.g. name of services, users ID, http status codes, etc.).
 Facets can be used for aggregations **groups**.

-A **measure** is an event attributes whose values are treated as numeric values (e.g. execution time of a process, amount of a payment, memory size of a request, etc.).
+A **measure** is an event attribute whose values are treated as numeric values (e.g. execution time of a process, amount of a payment, memory size of a request, etc.).
 Numeric values are aggregated for events in each group according to either sum, min, max, mean and percentile operators.

-Besides measures, analytics display the count of logs in a group or the count of unique values for a specific facet in a group.
+By extension, log count and unique count of facet values are considered as measures as well - though statistic aggregation are not available for them since they would hardly make sense for them.

 Most facets and measures are out-of-the-box.
 Custom facets and measures can be configured based on whichever meaningful tag or attributes.